 This subjective post is based on more than 15 years of experience as a trainer for C++, Python, and software development in general.
 In the last years, I was responsible for the software and the team for building software for defibrillators.
 That included the regulatory affairs for our devices.
-Writing software for a defibrillator is extremely challenging because they can cause death or serious injury for the patient and the operator.
+Writing software for a defibrillator is exceptionally challenging because it can cause death or severe injury to the patient and the operator.

-I have a question in mind that we should answer as a C++ community.
+I have a question we should answer as a C++ community.

 Why do we need guidelines for modern C++?

 Here are my thoughts.
 I’m only concentrating on three facts.
 Of course, there are more than three.
 This three represent my personal opinion.

 C++ is, in particular for beginners, an inherently complicated language.
 When you teach people C++, you should provide a set of rules that work for them in at least 90% of all use cases.
 I think about rules such as using auto, initializing with curly braces, preferring tasks over threads, or don’t touch memory.
 I more and more teach them and incorporate into my training.
 Therefore, we need a canon of best practices in C++.
 They state how you should write code.

 I’m actively searching for these rules.
 Therefore, I gave a few presentations including 10 tips on how to write modern C++.
 Currently, I write a ten-part series for the German Linux Magazine about tips.
 I used as a starting point the Zen of Python by Tim Peters: These are 20 aphorisms of how to write code in Python.